FakeItEasy/FakeItEasy/how_to_build.md

 # How to build

 These instructions are *only* for building with Rake, which includes compilation, test execution and packaging.
 This is the simplest way to build.

-You can also build the solution using Visual Studio 2012 or later.
+It also replicates the build on the Continuous Integration build server and is the best indicator of whether a pull request will build.

 *Don't be put off by the prerequisites!* It only takes a few minutes to set them up and only needs to be done once.
 If you haven't used [Rake](http://rake.rubyforge.org/ "RAKE -- Ruby Make") before then you're in for a real treat!

+You can also build the solution using Visual Studio 2012 or later, but this doesn't provide the same assurances as the Rake build.

 At the time of writing the build is only confirmed to work on Windows using the Microsoft .NET framework.